thanoskoutr/Advanced-Databases-NTUA-Course/README.md

 ## Part 2

 ### Task 1
+Implementation of broadcast join in `code/join_broadcast.py`
 ### Task 2
+Implementation of repartition join in `code/join_repartition.py`
 ### Task 3
 #### Create `movie_genres_100.csv`
 Run `create_movie_genres_100.py` on VM, where the `movie_genres.csv` is: